Fall - Winter 2023

 My mosaics are messages about consumerism and creativity.

 We (I) have too much stuff.
-Most stuff does not need to be thrown away; a lot can be recycled, re-used, or re-purposed.
-Thus, I create art with stuff.
-The unique colors and shapes of my stuff (what I call ‘bling’) inspire and delight me.
-My goal is to inspire and delight others with my mosaics while proposing that we can all "be more with less."
+Most stuff can be recycled, re-used, or re-purposed.
+The unique colors and shapes of my stuff (what I call ‘bling’) inform my mosaic designs.
+My goal is to inspire and delight you with my mosaics while encouraging you to "be more" with less.

-The styles below represent the types of mosaics I have created with recycled, reclaimed, and re-purposed materials.
+The styles below represent the types of mosaics I create with recycled, reclaimed, and re-purposed materials.

 Tapestry Style Mosaics

 This method was popularized by Laurel Skye.
-However, my twist is that instead of using gems, crystals, and other valuable materials, I primarily use broken jewelry, found items, metal scraps, and other types of discarded bling to create my mosaics.
-The original style has fringe to look like a tapestry, but I've found I can also create unique mosaics without it.
+However, my twist is that instead of using gems, crystals, and other valuable materials, I use broken jewelry, found items, metal scraps, and discarded bling to create them.
+The original style has fringe to resemble a Rajasthani tapestry, but I've created unique mosaics without it.
 I hope you enjoy these - to me, they are addictive.

 Mosaics on Glass

-I discovered that architectural and design firms discard their heavy duty glass samples after they are done using them or they go out of style.
-So, I started creating mosaics on these discarded samples, using discarded art glass, metal bling, and other found items as tesserae.
-Most of these finished pieces set on tripods so they catch the light.
+I discovered that architectural design firms discard their glass samples when they are out of style.
+So, I started creating mosaics on this high quality, shatter-proof glass.
+Most of these finished pieces rest on tripods so they catch the light from behind them.

 Mosaics on Wood and Foam Board

 The majority of my original mosaics were done on reclaimed wood.
 However, size and weight led me to create mosaics on foam-core boards like Wedi and Skeew: Strong but lightweight.